 - Implement better and more flexible ways for Cryostat to identify, group, and label target applications.
 One example is the ability to examine OpenShift or Kubernetes labels and annotations.

 - Add support for batched operations, used to manage recordings across a group of targets with a single request.

 - Add a Trigger feature to allow recordings to be automatically started and stopped on a target or group of targets when a predefined event occurs.
 For example, when a new target appears, automatically start a recording with a predefined template.

-- Embed Grafana views and other visualizations directly into the ContainerJFR web client.
+- Embed Grafana views and other visualizations directly into the Cryostat web client.

 - Provide integration or deep linking to the desktop JDK Mission Control application.

-Visit the ContainerJFR repository for future updates.Last updated: January 21, 2021
+Visit the Cryostat repository for future updates.Last updated: August 3, 2021